 For American expats looking for jobs in Portugal, it’s important to research average salaries by sector, understand the minimum wage, and determine what is needed to live comfortably in the country.

-In January 2024, the Portuguese government announced the annual minimum wage, which is currently set at €820 per month.
+The Portuguese government announced the new annual minimum wage is, from January 2025, €870 per month.
 This figure is lower than the minimum wage in other European countries.
-However, the relatively low cost of living in Portugal means that salaries can go further compared to these higher-wage countries, where living expenses are also significantly higher.
+However, the relatively low cost of living in Portugal means that salaries can go further compared to these higher-wage countries, where living expenses are also significantly higher.Â

 Higher salaries are often found in larger or multinational companies and in professional fields.
 Full-time employees typically work 40 hours a week, emphasizing a balance between work and personal life.
-If self-employment is not an option, having a stable job is essential for financial security.
+If self-employment is not an option, having a stable job is essential for financial security.Â

 Additionally, if you live and work in Portugal, you must register with the Portuguese tax system and obtain a tax number (NIF) from your local tax office to comply with tax regulations and ensure access to social security and the pension system.